mconnor/responsive-gallery/README.md

 # responsive-gallery
-A responsive photo gallery using Jquery and Fancy Box.
+A responsive photo gallery using Jquery and [Fancy Box] [fancybox].

+In began this in 2013

-This started as a tutorial on Lynda.com.
+This is from a a tutorial Lynda.com.
 I cleaned things up a bit.
+I went back to see what my early js looked like.
+I was horrified so i decided to clean things up a bit - and start moving all work to github for posterity sake.

 The js is now in a immediately-invoked function expression function.
 - Set up a jshint